anan-123/Robot-system-Design/README.md

 Change cloud url to public url.
 And change CLOUD_HOST IP.
 If all three player, user and robot are not in same network then the urls must be public exposed or have a cloud relay based system.ss

 ## System Design and Testing
-More detailed explanations and discussion for choices, testing and scalability can be found in the writeup.pdf file.
+More detailed explanations and discussion for choices, testing and scalability can be found in the Documentation.pdf file.

 ## Architecture diagram
 ![Architecture](arch_diagram.jpeg)